GrosSacASac/blog-public/technology/internet.md

  - time to live (ttl)
  - total length

 Source address is required so that the target can know where to send the response.
-If I open https://en.wikipedia.org the wikipedia computers need to know my address in order to send me the homepage back.
+If I open https://en.wikipedia.org the Wikipedia computers need to know my address in order to send me the homepage back.

 We now know what to put inside an IP message.
 How do we send it to correct address ?

 ## Internet topology

-In between the device and the servers of wikipedia, there is the router (aka wifi box) the Internet service provider, and a handfull of switches, and another router.
+In between the device and the servers of Wikipedia, there is the router (aka WIFI box) the Internet service provider, and a handful of switches, and another router.

 The algorithm to make sure the message arrives at destination is as follows: